fnagel/t3extblog/README.md

 * Unit Tests

 FEATURES
+* Flexform configuration for plugins
 * Trackback / Pingback
 * Captcha implementation
 * Use EXT:vidi for BE modules (needs TYPO3 6.1)
+* Allow some HTML tags in comments